 - you expect to pay the balance down in chunks

-- you do not want to restart your 30-year mortgage
+- you don't want to restart your 30-year mortgage

 Pick a cash-out refinance if: